-11 Sex Ed Lessons That Only Judy Blume Would Teach You
+11 Sex Ed Lessons From Judy Blume

 If you grew up any time between 1969 and today, chances are you learned everything you know about sex from Judy Blume.
 When the crappy sex education system failed you, when your parents were bashful, when classmates were passing around terrifying rumors — there was only one place you felt safe.
 And that place was nose deep in a Judy Blume novel.